-This programme conducts research on the sustainable management of water resources, fishing and aquaculture resources and the interactions between agriculture and biodiversity, as well as the conservation of protected species and the restoration of natural areas.
-It also studies the effects of pollution, natural hazards including toxic phytoplankton, the intensive use of water, and invasive species.
+This programme conducts research and environmental monitoring of rivers, wetlands, estuary and coastal areas.
+It focuses on the sustainable management of water systems, fishing and aquaculture resources as well as the conservation of protected species, biodiversity, the restoration of natural areas and management actions against invasive species.

-The program also focuses on the study of the impact of climate change on Mediterranean coastal and continental aquatic ecosystems, food safety, and, in particular, the effects of climate change and how we can adapt to it.
+The programme also targets the study of the impact of climate change on Mediterranean coastal and continental aquatic ecosystems, including food safety, and the implementation of mitigation measures.

 Carella, F., Aceto, S., Pollaro, F., Miccio, A., Iaria, C., & Carrasco, N. et al. (2019).
 A mycobacterial disease is associated with the silent mass mortality of the pen shell Pinna nobilis along the Tyrrhenian coastline of Italy.
 Scientific Reports, 9(1). doi:10.1038/s41598-018-37217-y http://hdl.handle.net/20.500.12327/423

 Belmar, O., Ibáñez, C., Forner, A., & Caiola, N. (2019).
 The Influence of Flow Regime on Ecological Quality, Bird Diversity, and Shellfish Fisheries in a Lowland Mediterranean River and Its Coastal Area.
 Water, 11(5), 918. doi:10.3390/w11050918 http://hdl.handle.net/20.500.12327/408